Last updated 23rd March, 2025

 The cost will land around £145 to £150 for an aluminium gutter length, £125 to £150 for uPVC guttering, £180 to £190 for cast iron guttering or approximately £135 to £160 in the case of copper guttering.

-To have your gutters cleaned, gardeners or roofers may charge anywhere from £15 to £50 per hour plus about £5 to £8 per metre.
+The typical cost of gutter cleaning by gardeners or roofers is anywhere from £15 to £50 per hour plus about £5 to £8 per metre.

 This should not vary based on the type of guttering you have, although the size of the guttering, which will be reflected by the size of your house will influence the cost.